Areas of interest: language design, compilers, developer tools, functional programming, procedural generation, realtime graphics.

 |

-Since 2010 | With my demoscene group, Ctrl-Alt-Test, I've developped many realtime computer animations (using OpenGL and C++).
-We often focus on procudural generation and extreme size optimization, e.g. Felix's Workshop (in 64kb) and Immersion (in 64kb). |
+Since 2009 | Ctrl-Alt-TestI founded a demoscene group in 2010, and we developped many realtime computer animations (using OpenGL and C++).
+We focus on procedural generation and extreme size optimization, e.g. Felix's Workshop and Immersion (in 64kb). |

-Since 2011 | Shader Minifier, a tool to minify GLSL and HLSL shaders code. |
+Since 2011 | Shader MinifierA tool to minify GLSL and HLSL shaders code. |

-2008 | Emacs mode for F# (using Emacs Lisp), with Intellisense support.
-It is now maintained and developped by the open-source community. |
+2008 - 2010 | Emacs mode for F#It is now maintained and developped by an open-source community. |

 Education |